Arriving at your accommodation

 You can find more information about the University's response to the restrictions on our regularly-updated Coronavirus page.

 There are currently extra considerations for coming to University accommodation to help keep the community safe.
 This includes making sure any student arrivals are planned and staggered.

-If you book a slot and develop COVID-19 symptoms
+If you book an accommodation arrival slot and develop COVID-19 symptoms

 The following applies to all students, new and existing: